-- 1. A regulation "rag" type ball will be used during practices and games. - 2.
-Batting helmets are not required. - 3.
-The catcher must wear a mask. - 4.
-The adjustable height tee provided by the league must be used during the games. - 5.
-Players must provide their own mitts. - 6.
-Aluminum bats are not permitted to be used during games.
+- 1. A regulation ball will be used during practices and games.

+- 2. Batting helmets are not required.

+- 3. The catcher must wear a mask.

+- 4. The adjustable height tee provided by the league must be used during the games.

+- 5. Players must provide their own mitts.